opiopan/fsmapper-docs/docs/libs/mapper/mapper_script_path.md

 ```lua
 mapper.script_path
 ```
-Path of the configuration script.
+This variable indicates the path of the configuration script.<br/>
+This variable is not able to be update.

 ## Type
+string